horga83/shellChatGPT/man/chatgpt.sh.1.md

 Certain prompts may return empty responses.
 Maybe the model has nothing to further complete input or it expects more text.
-Try trimming spaces, appending a full stop/ellipsis, resetting temperature or adding more text.
+Try trimming spaces, appending a full stop/ellipsis, resetting temperature, or adding more text.

 Prompts ending with a space character may result in lower quality output.
 This is because the API already incorporates trailing